 MDM2 is a gene that promotes cell division (the creation of new cells).
 Normal cells and those in lipomas have two copies of the MDM2 gene.
 In contrast, some cancers that look like lipomas have more than two copies of the MDM2 gene.

 Two types of cancer that can look like a lipoma but have more than two copies of the MDM2 gene are well-differentiated liposarcoma and dedifferentiated liposarcoma.
 An increased number of genes (more than two) is called amplification.

 Your pathologist may order a test to see how many copies of MDM2 are present in your tumour.
-A test called florescence in situ hybridization (FISH) is commonly used to count the number of MDM2 genes in a cell.
-A normal copy number confirms that the tumour is a non-cancerous (benign) intramuscular lipoma.
+A test called fluorescence in situ hybridization (FISH) is commonly used to count the number of MDM2 genes in a cell.
+A normal copy number confirms that the tumour is a benign (non-cancerous) intramuscular lipoma.